Updated on 9/27/2023. A full photo gallery is also available to complement this Ricker Basin article.

 Is Ricker Basin haunted?

-There are those who claim that it is with some intriguing yarns that supposedly back up that claim.
+Some claim that it is with some intriguing yarns that supposedly back up that claim.
 The following is courtesy of Chad Abramovich of ObscureVermont.
-Check out his article which has many more photos and history to explore.
+Check out his article, which has many more photos and history to explore.

 A few years ago, John (an experienced hunter) took a hike into Ricker Mountain to experience the outdoors.
 He planned to spend some time hunting and camping.
 Woodsmen are experienced people who plan carefully.
 He found a spot for the campsite, cleared it of brush & branches, and even laid out flat stones for a fire pit.

-The next night, he awoke to the sound of someone or something, tugging at his tent straps.
-Again the woods fell into that eerie silence.
-He sat up in his sleeping bag and tried to assess the bizarre situation, but couldn’t really think about what to do other than wait for something to happen.
+The next night, he awoke to the sound of someone or something tugging at his tent straps.
+Again, the woods fell into that eerie silence.
+He sat up in his sleeping bag and tried to assess the bizarre situation, but couldn’t think about what to do other than wait for something to happen.
 The tugging soon stopped, and nothing ever happened.
 But he didn’t go back to sleep – and spent the rest of the night in anticipation, waiting until the sun rose.
-The next morning he noticed that the tent strap hadn’t just been pulled, it had been cut!
-It was a clean-cut, as done with a knife, yet he hadn’t heard the sound of tearing fabric, or the noises of any other human around.
+The next morning, he noticed the tent strap hadn’t just been pulled; it had been cut!
+It was a clean cut, as done with a knife, yet he hadn’t heard tearing fabric or the noises of any other human around.

 He knew it would be foolish to leave in the middle of the night, especially because he didn’t know what was out there waiting for him.
 It would make no sense to attempt to get back down towards the road.
 The night passed and he didn't sleep at all.
 He spent the time ready to fire his shotgun, and when dawn came, he began packing everything in preparation to leave.

 As he took down his tent, he noticed something peculiar.
-As he was ensuring that the embers in the firepit were extinguished, he noticed something about one of the stones that formed the circular wall that he didn’t notice before.
+As he ensured that the embers in the firepit were extinguished, he noticed something about one stone that formed the circular wall that he hadn’t seen before.
 Somehow, he used a fallen headstone from an old, forgotten cemetery.
 It was nearly indistinguishable from the dead leaves and branches scattered on the ground.

 The Horrifying McCaffrey Murder at Cotton Brook

 According to Mable Harvey, of Waterbury, VT., the Cotton Brook area was also the scene of a grim murder.
-When the Civil War came to a close, Matthew McCaffrey, a veteran of the war, returned home to Greensboro, VT and took a wife.
+When the Civil War came to a close, Matthew McCaffrey, a veteran of the war, returned home to Greensboro, VT, and took a wife.
 They moved to the Cotton Brook area in Waterbury, where they all lived with his mother.
-The family consisted of a son, daughter, twins and possibly other children.
+The family comprised a son, daughter, twins, and possibly other children.

-They all resided in a farm house on a road with a brook running by it, surrounded by an apple orchard.
-With acres of standing timber it was an ideal place for McCaffrey to carry on work in lumber operations.
+They all lived in a farmhouse on a road with a brook running by it, surrounded by an apple orchard.
+With acres of standing timber, it was an ideal place for McCaffrey to carry on work in lumber operations.

 However, all was not well.
-McCaffrey road horseback to Waterbury one day with a chain around the neck of his horses, claiming that the horses were going to kill his family.
-Naturally, the neighbors thought was something was definitely amiss.
+McCaffrey rode horseback to Waterbury one day with a chain around the neck of his horse, claiming that the horse was going to kill his family.
+Naturally, the neighbors thought something was definitely amiss.

 Madness leads to murder

 Just a few nights later, McCaffrey thought he was hearing the cries of wild animals.
 He took a light into the bedroom and told his older children to look after the younger ones.
-He then proceeded to take an ax and brutally kill both his wife and mother.
+He then took an ax and slaughter both his wife and mother.
 Wrapping the bodies in blankets, he carried them to the cellar.
-His 14 year old son either seeing or hearing the commotion, ran to the nearest neighbor for help.
+His 14-year-old son, either seeing or hearing the commotion, ran to the nearest neighbor for help.
 The bodies of the hapless victims were recovered by the authorities and buried in Greensboro.

-Matthew McCaffrey was imprisoned but after the trail, he was moved for treatment to the Brattleboro Retreat.
-Eventually, he was moved to the Vermont State Hospital, where he remained confined for a total of 29 years.
-Cotton Brook is a remote area where only foundations of homes long gone, still remain.
-McCaffrey maintained an apple orchard and the trees are still there, on the right as you hike uphill.
+Matthew McCaffrey was imprisoned, but after the trial, he was moved for treatment to the Brattleboro Retreat.
+He was eventually transferred to the Vermont State Hospital, where he remained confined for 29 years.
+Cotton Brook is a remote area where only the foundations of homes long gone remain.
+McCaffrey maintained an apple orchard, and the trees are still there, on the right as you hike uphill.

 Another sad murder in the area…

-A child's gravestone located at the Duxbury Corner Cemetery reads: “Alice Meaker, April 18, 1880, aged nine years, eight months, nine days; Oh the agony and grief when the poisonous cup was given, and death came to her relief, and Alice sleeps in heaven.
+A child's gravestone at the Duxbury Corner Cemetery reads: “Alice Meaker, April 18, 1880, aged nine years, eight months, nine days; Oh the agony and grief when the poisonous cup was given, and death came to her relief, and Alice sleeps in heaven.“

-Alice Meaker lived with her grandmother,at the top of Dillon Hill across from the present town clerk's office in Waterbury.
-Someone named “Uncle Almon” also resided in the Meaker home.
+Alice Meaker lived with her grandmother at the top of Dillon Hill, across from the present town clerk's office in Waterbury.
+Someone named “Uncle Almon” also lived in the Meaker home.
 Not much was known of the mysterious “Uncle Almon” who came to live with the family.
-It was much later believed that the grandmother fearing the child would communicate to easily with the “Uncle”, decided to get rid of her.
+It was much later believed that the grandmother, fearing the child would communicate too easily with the “Uncle”, got rid of her.

 Alice came up missing, so local farmers and residents started a search.
-They came upon her body with evidence indicating that she had not been dead when buried.
+They came upon her body with evidence showing that she had not been dead when buried.
 Authorities arrested the grandmother along with “Uncle Almon”.
-The grandmother was convicted of murder, becoming the first and only woman ever hung for murder in the state of Vermont.
+A court convicted the grandmother of murder; she became the first and only woman ever hanged for murder in Vermont.

-Uncle Almon was dispatched to State's Prison in Windsor, VT for a number of years.
-He was later pardoned and sent home to resume the remainder of his life.
+They dispatched Uncle Almon to State's Prison in Windsor, VT, for many years.
+Authorities later pardoned him, sending him home to resume his life.

 The above information came from an article from the Roots Web Vermont Archive